qtranslate/qtranslate-xt/README.md

 The XT version is not an official plugin so it is not available at Wordpress.org.
 The initial installation must be done manually so you need the permissions to access the `plugins` folder of your Wordpress installation.
 Contact your system administrator if needed.

-1. Download the last release from [GitHub](https://github.com/qTranslate/qtranslate-xt/releases), taking the archive either in zip or tar.gz format (usually zip for Windows users).
+1. Download the [last release from GitHub](https://github.com/qTranslate/qtranslate-xt/releases), taking the archive either in zip or tar.gz format (usually zip for Windows users).
 Alternatively, for developers or those familiar with git, you can `git clone` the new repo.
-1. Uncompress the archive in your plugin folder (`/wp-content/plugins`) to extract all the files (keeping the directory structure) to the `/wp-content/plugins/` directory.
+1. Uncompress the archive in your plugin folder (`/wp-content/plugins`).
+You should now have a folder `/wp-content/plugins/qtranslate-xt` with the files of this repo.
 1. Deactivate plugin qTranslate-X, qTranslate, mqTranslate, qTranslate Plus, zTranslate or any other multilingual plugin, if you are running any.
 1. Activate qTranslate-XT through the 'Plugins' (`/wp-admin/plugins.php`) configuration page in WordPress.

-Then proceed with the initial setup as for qTranslate-X:
+For a first installation, if you didn't already have qTranslate-X, proceed with the initial setup:

 1. Open Settings->Languages configuration page and add/delete/disable any languages you need.
 1. Add the "qTranslate Language Chooser" widget or "Language Switcher" menu item to let your visitors switch the language.